yohanlaunay/paladins-oath-editor/mods/CONTEXT.md

 - Sample mods are available in `mods/samples/` folder.
 - The documentation on how mods work and what resources are available is in `public/docs`.
 - The mod we are writing is written in the `mods/com.firebiscuit.automaton/scenario_ext_automaton/automaton.lua` file.
+- ignore the root folder and `src/` folder they are used for the game editor and not relevant to this project, only focus on `public/docs` and `mods/` folder.